 The Minnesota Stroke Association's annual events help raise community awareness of stroke while honoring stroke survivors and paying tribute to those who have supported our organization throughout the years.

 Strike Out Stroke is presented each May (National Stroke Month) in partnership with the Minnesota Twins baseball team.
 At its heart, the event honors stroke survivors from the previous year.
-The 2016 Strike Out Stroke day will take place on Wednesday, May 11.
+The 2020 Strike Out Stroke day will take place on May 6.

 Each May, the Minnesota Stroke Association celebrates National Stroke Awareness Month.
 The month of May becomes a highlight for all who have been touched by stroke.
 Click here for more information.